Lege19/newc/README.md

   float data[3];
 };
 ```

-This is very useful, so Crust will allow programmers to do this.
+This is very useful, so newc will allow programmers to do this.
 However C also allows programmers to write:

 ```C
 // C
 struct MyStruct {